gdraheim/docker-mirror-packages-repo/README.md

 file.
 The distro version is not given by number (16.04) but by code name (xenial).

-The makefiles in this project know about that - so the rsync will first download the `Packages.gz` files, in order to unpack/filter them into a list of `/pool/x/y/*.deb` paths in a temporary file.
+The mirror scripts in this project know about that - so the rsync will first download the `Packages.gz` files, in order to unpack/filter them into a list of `/pool/x/y/*.deb` paths in a temporary file.
 Then `rsync --files-from=pool-files.tmp` will do the rest.

 When the rsync is complete, only a little web service script is added on top of building the image.
-So when the image is started as a container, it does accept requests on 80/http serving the rsync'ed files back.
+So when the image is started as a container, it does accept requests on 80/http serving the rsync'ed files back (except epel-repo since the usual Fedora URL is shown running on 443/https).

 For tips and tricks please see [PROBLEMS FAQ](./PROBLEMS.md).